ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 appropriate for other platforms.

 Once the pipeline has been created and branches configured, the JDBC credentials need to be provided as a username/password credential called `CT_JDBC`.
-The same credentials must be provided to the destination integration node along with a JDBC policy called TEAJDBC.
+As well as creating the Jenkins credentials, the samevalues must be provided to the destination integration node along with a JDBC policy called TEAJDBC.
 Using mqsisetdbparms for the credentials would look as follows
 ```
 mqsisetdbparms <integration node> -n jdbc::tea -u <db2user> -p <db2password>
 ```